htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     separated by a period, and the job's submission time in seconds since 1970-01-01 00:00:00 UTC, separated by # characters.
 The value submit.example.com#152.3#1358363336 is an example.
 While HTCondor
-    guaratees this string will be globally unique, the contents are subject to change, and users should not parse out components of this string.
+    guarantees this string will be globally unique, the contents are subject to change, and users should not parse out components of this string.

 :classad-attribute-def:`GPUsMaxCapability`